alanng10/StandInfoTech/Docue/a.md

 Windows is not Page rem worth enough as Tidus module infra is Xross on plat.

+Windows is not Page rem worth enough as Tidus is Xross on plat.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.